 Daniel was one of the five composers in residency of the Young Composers Scheme 2019-2020 by the London Philarmonic Orchestra and one of the Portuguese representatives in the World New Music Days 2020.

-Daniel is now part of the 6 composers in residency for the enoa Workshop Composing for voices and orchestra with the international awarded composer Kaija Saariaho, at the Calouste Gulbenkian Foundation in Lisbon - Portugal.
+Daniel was one of the six composers in residency for the enoa Workshop Composing for voices and orchestra with the international awarded composer Kaija Saariaho, at the Calouste Gulbenkian Foundation in Lisbon - Portugal.